- Polish Clinical Trial (2012)

 |no FF or SUP for 1 yr||76||47 (62%)||19%||41-615|

 FF – Fortified foods

 sB12 – Serum B12

 SUP – supplements

 Participants with low B12 levels were given oral B12.
-The B12 levels of some of these participants did not increase, which led to the study about chewing B12 tablets mentioned under Chew or Dissolve Supplements Under the Tongue in Sources of B12 for Vegans.
+The B12 levels of some of these participants did not increase, which led to the study about chewing B12 tablets mentioned under Chewing or Swallowing Whole in Vitamin B12: Vegan Sources.

 Crane et al. also examined urinary MMA levels in 29 vegan adults who had not used B12 supplements or fortified foods in the previous year (4):

 - 11 had B12 levels < 200 pg/ml.
 Their average MCV (95.9 ± 5.5 fl) was significantly higher than those with higher B12 levels.